jenkinsci/nodejs-plugin/README.md

 -   Provides NodeJS auto-installer, allowing to create as many NodeJS installations "profiles" as you want.
-    The auto-installer will automatically install a given version of NodeJS, on every jenkins slave where it will be needed
+    The auto-installer will automatically install a given version of NodeJS, on every jenkins agent where it will be needed
 -   Allows to install globally some npm packages inside each installations, these npm packages will be made available to the PATH
 -   Allows to execute some NodeJS script, under a given NodeJS